 Hansen said that while weak commodity prices could ease inflationary pressures in the near term, renewed safe-haven demand remains a driver for gold.

-Gold’s drop to a two-month low has brought the market back in line with interest rate expectations, he added, but added that the idea of a rate cut later this year remains a certainty, especially if the global economy falls into recession.
+Gold's drop to a two-month low has brought the market back in line with interest rate expectations, he added, however, adding that the idea of a rate cut later this year remains a certainty, especially if the global economy falls into recession.

 “If the world goes into recession, the Fed will react quickly and aggressively cut interest rates,” Hansen added.
-That’s fundamentally good news for assets that benefit from lower interest rates, he said.
+That is fundamentally good news for assets that benefit from lower interest rates, he said.

-Heading into the June monetary policy meeting, markets see a more than 66% chance of the Fed raising rates by 25 basis points; meanwhile, markets also forecast rates falling back to 5% by the end of the year.
+Heading into the June monetary policy meeting, markets see a more than 66% chance of the Fed raising rates by 25 basis points; meanwhile, markets also expect rates to fall back to 5% by the end of the year.

-Along with the renewed upside potential for gold, Hansen said he remains a long-term bull on the precious metal, explaining that inflation is falling, but it is unlikely to fall back to the central bank’s 2% target.
+Along with the renewed upside potential for gold, Hansen said he remains a long-term bull on the precious metal, explaining that inflation is falling but unlikely to fall back to the central bank’s 2% target.

-He said that high and persistent inflation will eventually force the Fed to raise its inflation target to 3% or 4%, which will have a strong impact on real interest rates, supporting the long-term rally in precious metals.
+He said high and persistent inflation would eventually force the Fed to raise its inflation target to 3% or 4%, which would have a strong impact on real interest rates, supporting the long-term rally in precious metals.

-With the domestic gold price decreasing slightly and the world gold price listed at Kitco at 1,976.7 USD/ounce (equivalent to nearly 56.4 million VND/tael if converted at Vietcombank exchange rate, excluding taxes and fees), the difference between the domestic and world gold prices is currently nearly 11 million VND/tael.
+With the domestic gold price slightly decreasing and the world gold price listed at Kitco at 1,976.7 USD/ounce (equivalent to nearly 56.4 million VND/tael if converted according to Vietcombank exchange rate, excluding taxes and fees), the difference between the domestic and world gold prices is currently nearly 11 million VND/tael.

 TRAN HOAISource